Dead proposals aren't dead -- they're still paying retail

 Total revenue from one homeowner.
 Gone to a competitor or delayed indefinitely.

 Now count how many proposals you've sent in the last 2 years that never converted.
 If you're running 50-100 proposals a month and closing 20-30%, that's 800-1,900 dead proposals per year.
-Each one is a homeowner still paying full retail for electricity — and still interested in not doing that.
+Each one is a homeowner still paying full retail for electricity.

 Three steps.
 Zero effort from your sales team.